eemilhaa/mealbase/README.md

 ## Initial feature ideas
 ### The core features
-At least these are needed to make the core idea of the app work
+At least these are needed to implement the core idea of the app
 - Users: There should be users, and each user should only be able to see and add to their own data.
 To have users, a functionality for creating a user account is needed, as well as a login / logout.
-- Logging meals: to have the app work in any way, a page for logging foods is essential.
+- Logging meals: To have the app work in any way, a page for logging foods is essential.
 - Recommendations: A page on which the user can see recommendations on what to eat next.
 - Additional statistics: A page for displaying additional statistics / redirecting to other pages with additional statistics.

 ### Additional features
-These are some additional feature ideas:
+These are some additional ideas:
 - Blacklist: Maybe a user tries a new meal or an ingredient but doesn't like it.
-A functionality to "blacklist" it so mealbase won't recommend it to you anymore could be useful.
+A functionality to "blacklist" it so mealbase won't recommend it anymore could be useful.
 - User roles: An admin role with access to every user's data and additional operations (for example deleting data).